rolandm2017/WhisperX-Subtitle-Cleaner/README.md

 python clean_whisperx_output.py input.srt --output cleaned.srt
 ```

+You could use this to clear junk subtitles from one singular video file at a time, or in a batch script.

 ## The purpose of cleaning your WhisperX output

 Whisper and WhisperX produce junk subtitles that are purely imaginary.
 There is no matching dialogue, no audio cue to create such a subtitle, beyond the existence of silence.